laurashen/data-science-sequencing.github.io/lectures/lecture15.md

 ### <a id='key'></a>Key idea

-The basic observation is that in many cases of statistical inference, the problem would become significantly easier, or even trivial, if we knew some unobserved _hidden_ variable(s) $Z$.
+The basic observation is that in many cases of statistical inference, the problem would become significantly easier, or even trivial, if we knew some unobserved _hidden_ variable(s) $$Z$$.
 For instance, in our case, if we somehow knew for every read which transcript it came from, then our problem would reduce to the simple problem with uniquely mapped reads.
 This information can be represented by a matrix $$Z$$ such that

 $$
 Z_{ik}=\left\{ \begin{array}[cc]\\